ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 7. Run the application locally by running the comments one after another `npm install`, `npm build`,  `npm start ` and visit ```localhost:<port_number>```in your browser.
-**port_number** as displayed on the console.
+**<port_number>** as displayed on the console.

-8. Let's push the changes to your repository with three simple steps - Add, Commit and Push.
+8. Let's push the change to your repository with three simple steps - Add, Commit and Push.

    ```bash
    git add .